 What to serve with Mushroom Risotto

-But I still think it would be nice to round out the meal with something crisp and green like this Rocket (Arugula) Salad with Balsamic Dressing and Shaved Parmesan.
+I usually serve it as a main course with a simple crisp green salad like a Rocket (Arugula) Salad with Balsamic Dressing and Shaved Parmesan.
 The peppery flavour of the Rocket lettuce is a classic pairing with rich, creamy dishes like this risotto.
-Bonus that it’s possibly the fastest side salad ever!!– Nagi x
+Bonus that it’s possibly the fastest side salad ever!! – Nagi x

 Watch how to make it